mauricio/mauricio.github.com/_posts/2015-08-23-http-long-polling-with-scala-and-netty.md

   }
 {% endhighlight %}

 When registering clients, we first create a new `ClientKey` object calculating it's timeout (we use the value provided by the registry's constructor) and append it to both the map and set inside our class.
-We also calculate the time the client will expire so we can easily find this client in the future to timeout it.

 Since the `withLock` method requires an `ExecutionContext` our `registerClient` method will also need one to be provided.

 ## Completing clients